International postal matches

 In a seperate match, we will have a try-out postal match in which we try the more difficult tracks we don't often get to do.
 This is to give room for experiments and new challenges.
 These postals aren't suited for beginners, but are set up with the more experienced horsebackarchers in mind.
 More explanation can be found here.

-In 2020 the Arena Course Postal Matches were introduced.
+In the beginning of 2020 the Arena Course Postal Matches were introduced.
 These are postal matches that can be held in a 40x20m arena.
 Read more about them here.